 - To be alert for possible complications.

 Symptoms do not become severe in most cases.
 A doctor will check that your baby is not showing signs of dehydration and is able to breathe reasonably well.
 It is usually a good sign if your baby is drinking and feeding well.
-Breathing may be easier for your baby if he or she sleeps with the head of the cot slightly raised.
+Breathing may be easier for your baby if they sleep with the head of the cot slightly raised.
 Consult a doctor if your baby appears to become worse.
 In particular:

 - If your baby does not feed or drink well.